Salient Object Detection: A Benchmark: Performance Analysis

 \subsection{Runtime Analysis}

-Runtime of 40 compared models are shown in \tabref{tab:salientObjModelsIntrin} over all 10K images of \textbf{MSRA10K} (typical image resolution of $400\times 300$) using an Intel Xeon E5645 2.40GHz CPU with 8 GB RAM.
-The LC model here is the fastest (about 0.009 seconds per image) followed by HC and GC models.
+Runtime of compared models are shown in \tabref{tab:salientObjModelsIntrin} over all 10K images of \textbf{MSRA10K} (typical image resolution of $400\times 300$) using an Intel Xeon E5645 2.40GHz CPU with 8 GB RAM.
+A 2D scatter plot of $F_\beta^w$ scores versus running time of different methods based on the quantitative results of MSRA10K dataset is shown in~\figref{fig:FVsRuntime}, which is helpful to demonstrate the trade-off between efficacy and efficiency of compared models.

+Of all compared methods, the HC model is the fastest (about 0.017 seconds per image) followed by GC and SR models.
 The best model in our benchmark (DRFI) needs about 0.697 seconds to process one image.
+We can also observe that RC, GMR, MC, and RBD share similar trade-offs between $F_\beta^w$ scores and runtime.